CJYLab/Weight-Quantized-DNN-on-IoT-Devices/doc/Chainer_Learning_Notes.md

 # Chainer Learning Notes

-we will go through an official example to dive into Chainer source code.
+We will go through an official example to dive into Chainer source code.

 The example we used here is the MNIST : https://github.com/chainer/chainer/tree/master/examples/mnist

-Note when we search items from official documents, there are links which point to source code on github.
+Note when we search items from official documents, there are links which point to source code on Ghdtyithub.

 ![source code pointer](images/source_link.png)